XpChen79/smartliu/README.md

 1. some common genome analysis tools, Including but no limited to: `hisat2`, `samtools`, `htseq-count`, `bamtools`, `bam2fastx`, `R`,`multiqc`. see [tools] section in configs/mm10.config file to find more information.

 2. It is highly recommended to use `mamba install your-tool-name` to install dependcies.
-Conda envioments cound be mamaged by [Mamba](https://github.com/conda-forge/miniforge) that could save your time.
+Conda envioments cound be managed by [Mamba](https://github.com/conda-forge/miniforge) that could save your time.
 If you are in China mainland, try to use the local anaconda mirrors.
 Here is an example using [the mirrors of Tsinghua University](https://mirrors.tuna.tsinghua.edu.cn/help/anaconda/).
 ```shell
 channels: